Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 The cult of Dionysus and the Dionysian Mysteries

-The Dionysian Mysteries began with simple, run of the mill rites, practiced all over ancient Greece but quickly developed into a popular mystery cult which then spread to ancient Rome, via the Greek colonies of southern Italy.
+The Dionysian Mysteries began as a simple run of the mill celebration as were practiced all over ancient Greece but they quickly developed into a popular mystery cult which then spread to ancient Rome, via the Greek colonies of southern Italy.

 The original cult of Dionysus was a wine cult, focusing on the grapevine and its life cycle, believed to have embodied the living god and the wine it produced was thought of as the essence of god.